xsf/xmpp.org/content/community/operators-rules.md

 The XMPP Operators Channel is located at [operators@muc.xmpp.org](xmpp:operators@muc.xmpp.org?join).
 It is a place primarily for operators of federated XMPP services, to have civil and low-bar discourse and resolution of interoperability issues.
 In addition to that primary purpose, it is also a place for the wider XMPP community (including end-users and operators of non-federated servers) to get in touch with operators to resolve issues, report abuse (see below for important notes on that!) or any other service related topic.

+## Participation

+While the channel is currently open for anyone to read, active participation in the channel is currently restricted to:

+- Verified operators of XMPP servers on the public federated network
+- Members of the XSF Standards Foundation

+This was implemented to create a focused space where the community can collaborate on the channel's stated topics, and to help reduce noise, spam and abuse from other sources.

+Participation rights are managed automatically.
+For more information (including how to obtain permission to send messages) see the FAQ below.

 ## Code of Conduct

 Like any growing community, the XMPP Operators Channel has a set of rules to govern the interactions, in order to make as many people as possible feel safe and welcome.